 The retrospective meanwhile is not a cordoned-off area of history, but a constellation of old and new.
 (This year a tribute to Pasolini was accompanied by films from Jem Cohen, Manoel de Oliveira, Alexander Kluge, Djibril Diop Mambéty and Lav Diaz, to name just a few.)
 This so-called sidebar actually encompassed five thematic strands which dominated the programme, and neatly encapsulated the festival’s ethos, which emphasises not just the selection of interesting films but also the framing of them in novel and unexpected ways.

 As might be expected of the competition slate, genre-tampering, aesthetic experiments and cine-puzzles loomed large.
-One of the most intriguing and peculiar offerings came via Ben Russell and his brew of ‘psychedlic ethnography’.
+One of the most intriguing and peculiar offerings came via Ben Russell and his brew of ‘psychedelic ethnography’.
 Let Us Persevere In What We Have Resolved Before We Forget dropped us in the remote Pacific island of Tanna for a 20-minute fragmentary, phantasmagorical tour, swapping the tropes of anthropological filmmaking for subjectivity and strangeness.
 Channelling a mixture of Apichatpong Weerasethakul and Jean Rouch, Russell (with Ben Rivers as his co-pilot) films tribesman talking in Beckettian tongues while abstract vistas of steaming volcanoes and a recurring image of a child lying motionless on the ground bring a sense of unease to the exotic locale.

 Other formally innovative films weren’t always as uniformly satisfying.
 Travis Wilkerson’s treatment of still images (portraits and architectural snapshots all dissolving into each other in a sort of anti-agitprop palimpsest) stood out in Los Angeles Red Squad, his essay uncovering the brutal police suppressions of union workers and communists in 1930s Los Angeles.
 But the film soon lapsed into a lecture, relying too heavily on a long list of text detailing the squad’s activities (the dispersals of meetings, arrests, violence) to decry the scale of this meditated pre-McCarthy witch-hunt.

 Interspersed throughout was footage of Los Angeles 80 years on – empty and standardised car parks, pavements and malls – as Wilkerson decries the legacy of the winning capitalist side.
-The impact of this sundered future may have dwindled as the screen, full of text, was reduced to an archival document – but as the first installment in a trilogy on the American police, the film leaves you keen to see what Wilkerson will unearth next.
+The impact of this sundered future may have dwindled as the screen, full of text, was reduced to an archival document – but as the first instalment in a trilogy on the American police, the film leaves you keen to see what Wilkerson will unearth next.

 Not all the films refused straight, interview-based or observational modes.
 Of those that embraced them, marginalised or little-known communities and individuals were the focus: Polish farmers rebelling against impending ruination from nearby industrial farms and an encroaching shale gas company in Lech Kowalski’s protest Holy Field, Holy War, or the deaf and blind subjects of Chilean director José Luis Torres Leiva’s Ver Y Escuchar (To see and to listen).
 Indeed, the latter’s solarised, cacophonous interludes proved no match for actual testimonies in conveying the interviewees’ experiences of the world.
 One of the most memorable scenes of the whole festival involved a man who can determine only light and shade recollecting his first sight of the moon at the age of six, in the midst of a city-wide blackout.